Rokyyz/Reddit_replica/README.md

 # Background

-For our Unit 4 and final G11 CS project we were tasked with re-creating a online board system such as reddit.
-Solely evaluated using Criteria C, D and E using a MVP.
+G11 CS Project Unit 4 required us to attempt a recreation of an online board system, for example, Reddit.
+To be assessed, we will be evaluated using Criteria C, D, and E using an MVP.

-In accordance with this I chose to develop a redesign that would solely surround fashion, I got some inspiration from Pinterest
+My choice was to develop a combination of Instagram and Reddit.

 # Criteria C: Development